 Nancy lectures locally, nationally, and internationally on the subject of CAS and other speech sound disorders in children.
 Families from around the country and the world travel to the Kaufman Children's Center for Speech, Language, Sensory-Motor, and Social Connections, Inc (KCC) in West Bloomfield, Michigan to participate in intensive, specialized therapy programs.
 The KCC continues to grow, offering renowned speech, language, occupational therapy, sensory integration, and applied behavior analysis (ABA) center and home-based autism programs.

-Nancy serves on the Professional Advisory Council for Apraxia Kids, on the board of visitors of Wayne State University's Merrill Palmer Skillman Institute for Child and Family Development, and is the speech-language pathologist consultant for the Parish School and Carruth Center in Houston, Texas, and Suburban Speech Center in Short Hills, New Jersey.
+Nancy was a longtime member of the Professional Advisory Council for Apraxia Kids, and currently serves on the board of visitors of Wayne State University's Merrill Palmer Skillman Institute for Child and Family Development, and is the speech-language pathologist consultant for the Parish School and Carruth Center in Houston, Texas, and Suburban Speech Center in Short Hills, New Jersey.

 Nancy has been honored by both of her alma maters: she received the Distinguished Alumni Award from Wayne State University in 2015 and the Outstanding Alumni Award from Michigan State University in 2010.
 She was awarded the Michigan Speech-Language-Hearing Association (MSHA) Distinguished Service Award in 2011 and the West Bloomfield Township Chamber of Commerce Community Excellence Business Person of the Year Award in 2015.
 She was also recognized by the Lawrence Technological University Leaders & Innovators program.
 The KCC has received MSHA's Clinical Service Award and Corp!
 Magazine's Best of Michigan Business Award.
 Nancy has three grown children and resides with her husband in West Bloomfield, Michigan.